AngioDynamics

 If execution slips, you are not getting the cushion that steadier businesses usually provide.

-thin product disclosure leaves you trusting management more than the model
+Thin product disclosure leaves you trusting management more than the model

 This page can point to platforms like Auryon and NanoKnife, but it cannot show product-level revenue.
 That makes it harder to measure whether the strategic shift is broad, durable, or concentrated in a smaller slice of sales than investors assume.